 Principles that Guide Senior Corps Service

-Senior Corps values the contributions our volunteers make through service to their communities.
-Their knowledge, skills, and life experience are of immeasurable value to the organizations and people they touch.
+Senior Corps volunteers are incredibly valuable.
+Their knowledge, skills, and life experience provide immeasurable positive impact to the organizations and people they serve.

 Teamwork: Many volunteers serve in teams, building affiliations and mutual support, engaging in joint problem-solving, and drawing on the complementary skills of the team members.